OsbornVentures/structured-web/README.md

   * `/verify.html` → Must include backlink in schema or html format
   * `/verify.json` → Must include backlink in schema

+* Note: Replace any bitsnbytes.ai/verify references with structuredweb.org/verify
+* structuredweb.org is the canonical verification point — it, in turn, points to bitsnbytes.ai as the original reference node.

 **Verification Tiers:**

 * `unverified`